 As chair of the Washington, DC Chapter of the Surfrider Foundation, she directed a public outreach campaign leading to passage of the Anacostia River Cleanup and Protection Act of 2009, the first program in the US to impose a fee on disposable plastic and paper bags.
 The Surfrider Foundation recognized her accomplishments with a Wavemaker Award for chapter leadership in 2010.
 She now serves on the Chapter Advisory Council, a national team of Surfrider activists working to improve coordination between headquarters and chapter leaders.

 The Alice Ferguson Foundation recognized Julie with a Potomac Champion Award for leadership in policy in 2016.
-She also serves on the Baltimore City Sanitation Commission; the Executive Committee of the Chesapeake Bay Program Citizens Advisory Committee, appointed by the Mayor of Washington, DC; the Whittier Education Campus PTA; and the Community Working Group for Coolidge High School.
+She also serves on the Baltimore City Sanitation Committee; the Executive Committee of the Chesapeake Bay Program Citizens Advisory Committee, appointed by the Mayor of Washington, DC; the Whittier Education Campus PTA; and the Community Working Group for Coolidge High School.

-In 2001 Julie co-founded Communication Visual, a graphic design and social marketing studio specializing in nonprofit communications.
+Julie previously co-founded Communication Visual, a graphic design and social marketing studio specializing in nonprofit communications.